FrostyTheDev010/Mathica/README.md

 Mathica - A Mathematical Toolkit App
-Mathcia is a mobile application built using Python and the Kivy framework.
+Mathica is a mobile application built using Python and the Kivy framework.
 It provides a suite of mathematical tools, including number analysis, two-number relationships, a calculator, and an equation solver.
 This app is designed to be lightweight, easy to use, and perfect for students, educators, and anyone who loves math!

 Features
 1. Number Properties